bronson/valid/README.md

 - todo: isEmail() isIP() isUrl() isUUID()
 - Valid is not a great name. it's not even a noun.
 - noexisty is a stupid name
+- covert to Rails-like "5 should equal 4" instead of current "5 is not equal to 4"?
 - Allow putting value first?  i.e. Valid(9).lt(12).gt(10) throws "9 is not greater than 10"

 # Introduction